STCSNN: High energy efficiency spike-train level spiking neural networks with spatio-temporal conversion: Experiments and results

-In this section, we refer \cite{kundu2021towards} to calculate the FLOPs and computation energy of SLSSNN.
-The detail is in the supplementary materials.
+where $FL_S^l$ is the number of FLOPS in the $l^{th}$ layer, which need AC operations, such as spiking convolutional operations, and $FL_A^l$ is the number of FLOPs in the $l^{th}$ layer, which need MAC operations, such as convolutional operations, CAB block operations, and BN operations, etc. $E_{MAC}$ and $E_{AC}$ denote the multiply-and-accumulates (MAC) and accumulates (AC) energy, respectively.
+To estimate the computation energy, we apply a 45 nm CMOS process at 0.9 V, where $E_{AC}$ = 0.1 pJ, while $E_{MAC}$ = 3.2pJ \cite{R4} for 32-bit integer representation.
 For static datasets, we chose ResNet18 as the network architecture.
 For the neuromorphic dataset, we apply VGG18 as the network architecture.
-Fig. \ref{FLOPsStatic} and \ref{FLOPsNeuromorphic} shows the average FLOPs of ResNet18 and VGG16.
-Compared with ANN, SLSSNNs have fewer FLOPs when the length of the spike train is less than 6.
-Though SLSSNNs have more FLOPs when the spike train is longer than 6, the accumulation (AC) operation rather than the multiply-and-accumulate (MAC) operation is dominant due to the binary spiking information, which helps SLSSNN keep high energy efficiency.
-As Fig. \ref{Energy} shows that the SLSSNNs have significant energy reduction.
+Fig. \ref{FLOPsStatic} and \ref{FLOPsNeuromorphic} show the average FLOPs of ResNet18 and VGG16.
+Compared with ANN, STCSNNs have fewer FLOPs when the length of the spike train is less than 6.
+Though STCSNNs have more FLOPs when the spike train is longer than 6, the accumulation (AC) operation rather than the multiply-and-accumulate (MAC) operation is dominant due to the binary spiking information, which helps STCSNN keep high energy efficiency.
+As Fig. \ref{Energy} shows the STCSNNs have significant energy reduction.
 The energy efficiency can reach up to $11.76\times \sim 36.79 \times$, when the length of spike train is 8.
-Even if the length of the spike train is 16, SLSSNN still has $6.54 \times \sim 15.17 \times $ energy reduction.
+Even if the length of the spike train is 16, STCSNN still has $6.54 \times \sim 15.17 \times $ energy reduction.
+In Table \ref{T4}, we also compare our method with other SNN methods.
+For a fair comparison, we used the same dataset(Cifar10) and architecture(VGG16) as in \cite{kundu2021towards}.
+Table \ref{T4} shows that our proposed method achieved 4.8$\%$-5.35$\%$ accuracy improvement with fewer time steps.
+Compared with SNN(rate code)\cite{kundu2021towards}, our proposed method has low computation energy due to fewer time steps.
+Our proposed method has a higher computation energy than SNN(direct input)\cite{kundu2021towards}.
+Compared with SNN(direct input)\cite{kundu2021towards}, Our method has higher computation energy when the time step is 8 because we need to apply non-spiking operations, such as operations in CAB, which have some extra computation energy.
+We sacrificed a few energy efficiency characteristics of SNN and achieved significant performance improvements.
+When the time step is 6, our proposed STCSNN has lower computation energy but still significantly improves accuracy.
+Overall, our proposed STCSNN performs well in performance and power consumption.